vinx13/vinx13.github.io/content/post/2018-08-04-gsoc-final.md

 Users have to read the error message to figure out what the error is, which is not friendly to automated tests.
 New macros `REQUIRE_E`, `SG_THROW` are introduced that support custom exception type.
 They work basically in a similar way with `REQUIRE` and `SG_ERROR`, except that they both accept one extra argument to specify the type of the exception to throw.
+Using these macros to throw proper exceptions all over Shogun would be a good idea for future work.

 #### Features and Labels View
 The template function `view` is added to a new instance of features or labels that shares a subset of data.